 Now that all the messy stuff is out of the way, you’re ready to carve your pumpkin.
 This is where you can get really creative: download one of our templates or get a stencil.
 Tape it to your pumpkin so the design won’t shift, then use a push pin or awl to poke holes along the pattern.
 After you’ve made an outline, you’re ready to use a carving saw to reveal your design.
 Pro Tip: Find fall-themed cookie cutters with simple outlines and press them into the pumpkin to create fun patterns.

 To prevent rotting, rinse out your pumpkin and soak it in a large bucket or tub filled with three gallons of water and three teaspoons of bleach.
 Soak it for two minutes, then blot it dry.
 Rub the carved edges of your jack-o’-lantern with petroleum jelly to prevent them from drying out and looking wrinkly.

-Yes, it smells AMAZING when you use a wicked candle in your pumpkin (so do Farmstand Pumpkin and Everything Nice!
-Scentsy Bars), but that’s because you’re actually cooking it over a low flame.
+Yes, it smells AMAZING when you use a wicked candle in your pumpkin (so do Pumpkin-inspired Scentsy Bars & products), but that’s because you’re actually cooking it over a low flame.
 You’re basically putting semi-cooked food on your front porch and exposing it to the elements, which is why it rots so fast.
 Ewww.
 The trick is to keep your pumpkin as cold as possible.
 Battery operated LED lights are safer and will help keep your pumpkin fresher longer.
 (Did we mention we’re not fans of wicked candles?)